microsoft/TailwindTraders/Documents/DemoScripts/Managing backend with Azure Kubernetes Service (AKS)/Readme.md

     * `st` Stock API
     * `ic` Image classifier API
     * `ct` Shopping cart API
-    * `mgw` Mobile Api Gateway
+    * `mgw` Mobile API Gateway
-    * `wgw` Web Api Gateway
+    * `wgw` Web API Gateway

-    So, using `charts pp,st` will only install the popular products and the stock api.
+    So, using `charts pp,st` will only install the popular products and the stock API.

+1. Deploying the **Images** to the storage account

+    To deploy the needed images on the Azure Storage account just run the `/Deploy/Deploy-Pictures-Azure.ps1` script, with following parameters:

+        resourceGroup <name>: Resource group where storage is created storageName <name>: Name of the storage account

+    Script will create blob containers and copy the images (located in `/Deploy/tt-images` folder) to the storage account.

 1. Enabling **SSL/TLS** on the cluster (***Optional***)

-    SSL/TLS support is provided by [cert-manager](https://github.com/jetstack/cert-manager) that allows auto-provisioning of TLS certificates using [Let's Encrypt](https://letsencrypt.org/) and [ACME](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment) protocol.
+    SSL/TLS support is provided by [cert-manager](https://github.com/jetstack/cert-manager) that allows auto-provisioning of TLS certificates using [Let's Encrypt] (https://letsencrypt.org/) and [ACME](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment) protocol.

-    To enable SSL/TLS support you must do it **before deploying your images**.
-The first step is to add cert-manager to the cluster by running `./add-cert-manager.sh` or `./Add-Cert-Manager.ps1`.
+    To enable SSL/TLS support, you must do it **before deploying your images**.
+The first step is to add cert-manager to the cluster by running `images/add-cert-manager.sh` or `images/Add-Cert-Manager.ps1`.
 Both scripts accept no parameters and they use helm to configure cert-manager in the cluster. **This needs to be done only once**

-    Then you should run `./Enable-Ssl.ps1` with following parameters:
+    Then you should run `images/Enable-Ssl.ps1` with following parameters:

     * `sslSupport`: Use `staging` or `prod` to use the staging or production environments of Let's Encrypt
     * `aksName`: The name of the AKS to use